wdeltenre/ft_hangouts/README.md

 # **ft\_hangouts**

 An iOS mobile application developed with **SwiftUI** designed to handle local contact management and messaging functionality.
-This project focuses on demonstrating clean architecture principles, secure API key management via Git exclusion, and real-time database integration.
+This project focuses on demonstrating clean architecture principles and real-time database integration.

 ## **🚀 Project Overview**